 Since commitment to, and accountability for particular disciplines, are central to the life of the church, only covenant, intern, and community members are included in mission groups.

 The missions vary widely.
 Some, like Academy of Hope, a basic adult education school, originally gave birth to small missions that have gone on become large nonprofit groups now only marginally related (or not related at all) to Eighth Day, while their mission groups have disbanded replaced by boards of directors.
-Others, such as the Worship mission group do their mission entirely within the context of our community.
 The common factor is that all arise out of a call heard by one person and shared by at least one other person to follow Jesus in some particular manifestation of the outward journey.

 Current mission groups include:

-NEW CREATION - co-creates with God, advocates, models and teaches a creative process.
-We seek to be musicians and liturgists in worship and the world.
+NEW CREATION MISSION GROUP- Co-creates with God, advocates, models and teaches a creative process.
+We seek to be musicians, artists and liturgists in worship and the world.
+We meet Mondays from 5:30-7:30pm.
+Please contact Brooke Lacock-Nisly to get more information.

 RACIAL JUSTICE & HEALING - works toward the recognition and healing of racism in ourselves and our communities, and toward the empowerment of those oppressed by racism in our society.